Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Static methods cannot be overridden.
 - Overloaded methods can still be overridden.

+## Runtime Polymorphism

+- Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.
+- The overridden method is called through the reference variable of a superclass.
+- __Upcasting__ -> If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.

 ## What is the difference between instantiation and initialization of an object?